AlexSD92/SalesBase/README.md

 16. User Story: Edit Existing Contacts
     - As a **Sales Person** I can **edit my existing contacts** so that **I can keep my contacts up to date and manage my contacts**.

-17. User Story: Relate Accounts, Contacts and Opportunities
-    - As a **Sales Person** I can **associate accounts, contacts and opportunities** so that **I can effectively manage my data, information and pipeline**.

-18. User Story: Delete Accounts, Contacts and Opportunities
-    - As an **Admin** I can **delete accounts, contacts and opportunities** so that **remove unnecessary or out of date data**.

-19. User Story: Create Accounts, Contacts and Opportunities
-    - As an **Admin** I can **create accounts, contacts and opportunities** so that **I can behave like a salesperson**.

-20. User Story: Manage Users and Rights
+17. User Story: Manage Users and Rights
     - As an **Admin** I can **fully manage users on the platform and their rights** so that **manage what my team are capable of doing with the data**.

-21. User Story: Sales Overview
+18. User Story: Sales Overview
     - As an **Admin** I can **see every action by every user** so that **see and understand the behaviour of my team**.

-22. User Story: User Profiles
+19. User Story: User Profiles
     - As a **Sales Person**, I can **edit the profile that gets created when I register for an account** so that **I may update information about myself, such as my position within the organisation, my expertise, and a profile picture**.

-23. User Story: Log Out
+20. User Story: Log Out
     - As a **Sales Person**, I can **log out of my account** so that **I can protect my data once I am finished working**.

-24. User Story: Delete Existing Accounts
+21. User Story: Delete Existing Accounts
     - As an **Sales Person** I can **delete my accounts** so that **I can manage duplicate accounts**.

-25. User Story: Delete Existing Contacts
+22. User Story: Delete Existing Contacts
     - As an **Sales Person** I can **delete my contacts** so that **I can manage duplicate contacts**.

-26. User Story: Delete Existing Opportunities
+23. User Story: Delete Existing Opportunities
     - As an **Sales Person** I can **delete my opportunities** so that **I can manage duplicate opportunities**.

+24. User Story: Register For Account
+    - As a **User** I can **register for an account**, so that **I may use the platform**.

 ## Strategy